Agoura High School

 Agoura High School is a public high school in Agoura Hills, California, United States.
 It is the largest high school in the Las Virgenes Unified School District.

 Athletics and activities

 Agoura High School's athletic teams are nicknamed the Chargers.
 The school competes in the Marmonte League of the CIF Southern Section.
 From 2018 to 2020, Agoura was in the Coastal Canyon League.

-Agoura High School has a music program that consists of two orchestras, three wind ensembles, four jazz bands, two choirs, and a marching band, and more than 60 activities and clubs for community service, honors societies, politics, religion, sports, academics, fashion, and dance.

-Their visual and performing arts program has classes in film, theater, ceramics, and fine art.
-The on campus Performing Arts and Education Center is home to their theater performances, music concerts, and ComedySportz games (now Agoura Improv).

 Curriculum

 In 2009, Agoura High School introduced the International Baccalaureate program to its curriculum.
 They offer many Advanced Placement classes.
 They also have P.E.